Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Global existence on Schwarzschild spacetimes

 We finally record the global existence consequence for small Schwarzschild data.

-\begin{proposition}[Global existence for small Schwarzschild data] Assume the hypotheses of Corollary~\ref{thm:small-data}.
-In particular, let the charge-free Lorenz-compatible Schwarzschild data on $\Sigma_{t_{0}}$ satisfy $\mathcal E_k(t_0)\le \varepsilon_0$, with $\varepsilon_0$ as in Corollary~\ref{thm:small-data}.
-Then the corresponding Lorenz-gauge solution $(A,\phi)$ exists globally on $\mathcal D_{M,0}$ (both to the future and the past), and the associated field pair $(F,\phi)$ is smooth and satisfies the uniform boundedness and decay estimates stated in Corollary~\ref{thm:small-data}. \end{proposition}
+\begin{proposition}[Global existence for small Schwarzschild data] Assume the conditions of Corollary~\ref{cor:small-data}.
+Let the uncharged Lorenz-compatible Schwarzschild data on $\Sigma_{t_{0}}$ satisfy $\mathcal E_k(t_0)\le \varepsilon_0$, with $\varepsilon_0$ as in Corollary~\ref{cor:small-data}.
+Then the corresponding Lorenz-gauge solution $(A,\phi)$ exists globally on $\mathcal D_{M,0}$ (both to the future and the past), and the associated field pair $(F,\phi)$ is smooth and satisfies the uniform boundedness and decay estimates stated in Corollary~\ref{cor:small-data}. \end{proposition}

 \begin{proof} By Proposition~\ref{prop:local-wp-schwarzschild} there exists a unique smooth Lorenz-gauge solution on a nontrivial initial time slab.
-Corollary~\ref{thm:small-data} provides a uniform bound for $\mathcal E_k(t)$ on the maximal interval of existence, hence \eqref{eq:app-uniform-energy-schwarzschild} holds.
+Corollary~\ref{cor:small-data} provides a uniform bound for $\mathcal E_k(t)$ on the maximal interval of existence, therefore \eqref{eq:app-uniform-energy-schwarzschild} holds.
 Lemma~\ref{lem:continuation-schwarzschild} therefore yields $t_+=+\infty$.
-The backward global existence statement follows by applying the same argument to the time-reversed evolution (or by using the backward statement in Corollary~\ref{thm:small-data}). \end{proof}
+The backward global existence statement follows from the time-reversed evolution, equivalently from the backward statement in Corollary~\ref{cor:small-data}. \end{proof}